 For School of Music graduate and undergraduate students, as well as accomplished non-major instrumentalists, the OSU Symphony Orchestra offers a professional-level symphonic experience and the fellowship of young artists with a commitment to musical excellence.

 Over its annual six-concert season, the students in the Symphony work with a broad range of repertoire and support the School’s major choral, opera and lyric theatre productions.
-Over the past few seasons, the OSU Symphony audiences have heard performances of symphonies by Beethoven, Brahms, Sibelius, Tchaikovsky and Shostakovich; choral works of Verdi and Brahms; and premières of works by OSU composition faculty.
-Hear the Symphony Orchestra
+Over the past few seasons, the OSU Symphony audiences have heard performances of symphonies by Beethoven, Brahms, Sibelius, Tchaikovsky and Shostakovich; choral works of Verdi and Brahms; and premières of works by School of Music composition faculty.
+Hear the Ohio State Symphony Orchestra

 Orchestras for Non-Majors